rishi-koushal/Ribonucleic-Acid-Vision-Classifier/READ_ME.md

 ##### 2. Plot the Secondary Structure

 The RNA secondary structure plays an important role in this project.
-We're using ViennaRNA and forgi plot to obtain the secondary structure.
+We're using ViennaRNA's forgi plot to obtain the secondary structure.
 Make sure you install the dependencies before you execute the notebook code.
 The code snippet will look like

 ```
 cg = forgi.load_rna("examples/input/tRNA/0.fx", allow_many=False)